How to Tile a Roof

 How to space roof tiles and space roof battens or laths

-An awful lot of people including Builders and Roofers get the layout of a new roof wrong right from the start, subsequently they end up with a leaking roof or one that just looks awful.
-I’m going to show you the right way to space the tiles and battens so your new roof project is correct.
+An awful lot of people including Builders and Roofers get the layout of a new roof wrong right from the start, subsequently they end up with a leaking roof, or one that just looks awful.
+I’m going to show you the right way to space the tiles and battens so your new roof project is correct from the outset.

-The most common mistake made is that tiling takes place at the bottom of the roof off the scaffold from gutter height, and no thought is given to whether the tiles will be correctly spaced by the time you get to the top of the roof.
-When laying roof tiles it’s important just to spend a little while planning first as it pays dividends later.
+The most common mistake made is that the tiling takes place at the bottom of the roof from the scaffold at gutter height, no thought is then given to whether the tiles will be correctly spaced by the time you get to the top of the roof.
+When laying roof tiles it’s important just to spend a little time planning tile spacings (gauge) first, as it pays real dividends later.

 The bottom tiles are stretched, the middle is passable with chaos at the top.